 - Complete the Affidavit Form: Fill out the affidavit of survivorship form accurately, including all required information.

-- Notarize the Affidavit: Visit a notary public to notarize the completed affidavit, confirming its validity.
+- Notarize the Affidavit: Visit a notary public to notarize the completed affidavit and confirm its validity.

 - File with the County Recorder: Submit the notarized affidavit at the appropriate county recorder’s office where the property resides.